 The Company applies both Market Risk and Liquidity Risk policies that set out the minimum requirements for the identification, measurement, monitoring and reporting of Market and Liquidity Risk for the Company's investment portfolio.
-A set of key risk indicators in the form of an investment limits framework have been developed alongside the policy, and to which the policy refers for investment risk management and reporting purposes.
+A set of key risk indicators in the form of 'investment limits' have been developed alongside the policy, and to which the policy refers for investment risk management and reporting purposes.